When you are traveling

 Plan ahead and know what to do if you need medical help while you're traveling or temporarily living outside our region.

-Emergency and urgent care
+Emergency and urgent care within the United States

 If you have a medical emergency while traveling, call 911 or the local emergency assistance number immediately.
-Then within 24 hours or as soon as reasonably possible, call our Hospital Notification Line at 1-888-457-9516 so we can follow up on your care.
+Then within 24 hours or as soon as reasonably possible, call our Hospital Notification Line for the United States at 1-888-457-9516 (206-901-4609), option #3 and option #4, so we can follow up on your care.

 If you need urgent care while traveling, call your personal physician during office hours.
 And at any time, wherever you are, you can call the consulting nurse at the number on your Kaiser Permanente member identification card.

 - You can get covered care at Kaiser Permanente facilities outside the Washington region.
 This includes Oregon, California, Hawaii, Colorado, Maryland, Georgia, Virginia, and Washington, D.C.
 Before seeking care in other Kaiser Permanente regions, call Member Services to start visiting member access.
 Remember Clark and Cowlitz counties in Washington state are in the Kaiser Permanente Northwest region.

 - If you're a Medicare Advantage member, call Medicare Member Services at 1-888-901-4600 for information about getting care outside the Kaiser Permanente Washington region.